-40 singlefamily homes of approximately 1,800 square feet developed in the site's interior along newly installed streets

-Price points in the mid-\$300,000s- low enough to ensure absorption and with a high enough level of finish to appeal to households that Utica would like to retain or attract as new buyers
+40 singlefamily homes of approximately 1,800 square feet developed in the site's interior along newly installed streets low enough to ensure absorption and with a high enough level of finish to appeal to households that Utica would like to retain or attract as new buyers

+Price points in the mid-\$300.000s-

 Public and Private Costs

 As with any alternative redevelopment concept for the St. Elizabeth Campus, one that mixes single-family development with new multifamily development to help Utica compete for regional housing demand will not be possible without subsidy.
 Costs and risks are involved that outweigh the ability of the region's housing market to make a project like this happen without assistance.
 What sort of costs are involved, and how might a combination of public and private resources make this work?

 It is estimated that a partnership involving the public sector and MVHS would have to cover just under half of the total development costs to lay the groundwork for private development, a share that would cover demolition and site preparation.
 Private mortgage markets would cover the development costs for the single-family homes.
 The multi-family component would be covered by a combination of investor capital, traditional debt, and public subsidy to discount the required rents.

 After development is complete, the redeveloped site could contribute between \$300,000 and \$400,000 per year in property taxes to the City of Utica (based on current rates).
 A redeveloped site could also be expected to improve property values on surrounding streetsthe reverse of what could happen if the site sits empty and becomes a chronic source of uncertainty for current and future residents.

 Project Costs

-Demolition \$6 million

-\$4 million Site preparation

-\$15 - \$17 million Residential property development

 TOTAL Project Cost

 \$25 to \$27 million

+PUBLIC/HOSPITAL

+Approximately

+\$12 million

+Demolition

+COSTS

-PRIVATE SHARE
+PARTNERSHIP'S SHARE

+Other site preparation

+Subsidy for multi-family

+development to achieve

+desired rent levels

 Approximately \$13 - \$15 million

 COSTS

 Residential property development

 SOURCES

 Investor capital and private mortgages

-PUBLIC/HOSPITAL PARTNERSHIP'S SHARE

-Approximately \$12 million

-COSTS Demolition

-Other site preparation

-Subsidy for multi-family development to achieve desired rent levels

 SOURCES

-Bond revenue to be covered, in part, by future taxes City's capital investment plan for infrastructure development
+Bond revenue to be covered, in part, by future taxes

+opment

+City's capital investment plan for infrastructure development

 New single-family housing development in other parts of Utica would require a similar type of public involvement to attract private development, with the details and level of subsidy dictated by a location's site preparation and infrastructure needs.

-What aims would this help to achieve?

-Maintain and bolster confidence in the city's strongest housing market-keep it from slipping Allow Utica to diversify its housing offerings to compete for regional housing demand Strengthen the attractiveness of the Genesee Street corridor Improve the City of Utica's fiscal capacity by putting a large site back on the tax rolls Find a successful resolution to the uncertainties posed by the hospital transition Improve MVHS's ability to attract and keep talent through appealing new housing
+Maintain and bolster confidence in the city's strongest housing market-keep it from slipping

+Allow Utica to diversify its housing offerings to compete for regional housing demand

+Strengthen the attractiveness of the Genesee Street corridor

+Improve the City of Utica's fiscal capacity by putting a large site back on the tax rolls

+Find a successful resolution to the uncertainties posed by the hospital transition

+Improve MVHS's ability to attract and keep talent through appealing new housing

+How would this be targeted. coordinated, and sufficient?

-Single-family development energies would be highly focused in one location rather than scattered A major public commitment would be needed at the outset for the site to be sufficiently ready for private sector development; the public investment would be catalytic Redevelopment of the site. the new infrastructure. wider improvements along the Genesee Street corridor, and investments in nearby Roscoe Conkling Park would all have to come together to make the most out of this opportunity
+Single-family development energies would be highly focused in one location rather than scattered

+A major public commitment would be needed at the outset for the site to be sufficiently ready for private sector development; the public investment would be catalytic

+Redevelopment of the site. the new infrastructure. wider improvements along the Genesee Street corridor, and investments in nearby Roscoe Conkling Park would all have to come together to make the most out of this opportunity

-Limited number of units produced to ensure healthy pace of absorption Leverages existing strength of the neighborhood to produce a substantial level of private investment Combines multi-family and single-family production to increase diversity of housing opportunities
+Limited number of units produced to ensure healthy pace of absorption

+Leverages existing strength of the neighborhood to produce a substantial level of private investment

+Combines multi-family and single-family production to increase diversity of housing opportunities market-rate apartment

-Potential target markets served by this opportunity Young family that earns \$125,000 and seeks a new house
+Young family that earns \$125,000 and seeks a new house